MorvennVahl/Gender_Name_API/README.md

 # Projekttitel.: Gender_Name_API
 Description.: This small Program determines, based on the desired input of the in form of a name, the gender of said name.
 Using an Gender-API free to use coming with a free licence, limited to 200 uses per day.

 Used a httpRequest to get the Jsondata from the online server, to display on a basic website, everything written in c#, html, css.
+The gander string in the extracted json string was extracted on the razor page itself and is displayed in the crude webpage.

 I can safely say that Rider as a coding platform was the best choice for this project.

-The biggest challenge actually was getting everything on github. xD followed by trying to extract the gender from the jsonstring in a function with Task<Result>.

 ----------------------------